-In the same way, C++ has three ways of passing data into functions; it also has three ways for functions to return their results with the return operator.
-The operator can return a value formed by an expression, a pointer, or a reference.
+Just as C++ has three ways of passing data into functions, it also has three ways for functions to return their results with the return operator.
+It can return a value, a pointer, or a reference.
 However, returning a local variable (i.e., a variable defined inside the function) by pointer or reference is problematic.
-The following pointer and reference sections devote considerable space to the problem and its solution.
+The following sections demonstrate this problem and its solutions.

 struct part